cuongnguyen44491158/COMP3100-Project/README.md

 # COMP3100-Project
-This is the repository for COMP3100 Group Project
+This is the repository for COMP3100 Project